22nd New Italian Cinema

 Andrea Magnani Dedicates his City of Florence Award

-Late Actor Ennio Fantastichini
+to the Late Actor Ennio Fantastichini

 San Francisco, CA — The 22nd edition of New Italian Cinema, presented by the Italian Cultural Institute of San Francisco (Istituto Italiano di Cultura) and New Italian Cinema Events (N.I.C.E) of Florence, Italy, in association with the Consulate General of Italy in San Francisco, wrapped up a three-day run (November 30-December 2, 2018) celebrating the rich and dynamic cinematic tradition of Italy by bringing the works of the country’s veteran filmmakers and its newest directors and films to the San Francisco audiences.
 At a special Closing Night presentation, Andrea Magnani’s black comedy EASY was selected to receive the City of Florence Award.